sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Hardware Component:

 : A distinguishable physical component used to compose an endpoint.

 : The composition of an endpoint can be changed over time by adding or removing hardware components.
 In essence, every physical endpoint is potentially a composite of multiple hardware components, typically resulting in a hierarchical composition of hardware components.
-The composition of hardware components is based on interconnects provided by specific hardware types (e.g. a mainboard is a hardware type that provides local busses as an interconnect or an FRU is a hardware type that is itself connected via an interconnect to a chassis and can provide further interconnects for additional hardware components, such as interfaces modules).
+The composition of hardware components is based on interconnects provided by specific hardware types (e.g. FRU in a chassis are connected via redundant busses).
 In general, a hardware component can be distinguished by its serial number.
 Occasionally, hardware components are referred to as power sucking aliens.

 Information Element: